Jamie Oliver's Ham Joint Gammon in Coke Slow Cooker Recipe

 Many people have been talking about this recipe.
 The idea of cooking ham, or any other meat, in a bottle of Coke was almost an urban legend—until people actually started doing it!
 The Coke makes the meat so tender that it literally falls apart.
 It is sweet and beautiful!

 My recipe is based on one I found in a Jamie Oliver cookbook and adapted to suit our tastes.
 This meat is so moreish (addictive) you literally won't be able to stop eating it!
 It's great served hot with veggies or cold as part of a salad or sandwich.
-We had half of ours as an evening meal then had the rest in sandwiches the next day—so two meals in one!
+We had half of ours as an evening meal then had the rest in sandwiches the next day—so we had two meals in one!

 - 3 kg (6 or 7 lbs) ham or gammon joint, unsmoked